1 Day Moment in Monaco

 Pro Tip:

 If you’re desperate for a taxi at this point, the doormen at the Fairmont Monte Carlo can help you call one!
-Otherwise, waiting a few minutes will allow you to cross paths with a taxi dropping off a hotel guest anyways.
+Otherwise, waiting a few minutes in the lobby will allow you to cross paths with a taxi dropping off a hotel guest anyways.

 Princess Grace Japanese Garden